 Core Buildup After Root Canal

-A core buildup can reinforce the missing tooth structure following a root canal.
-It also prepares the tooth for a crown that can last for many years.
 Taking a proactive approach by receiving a core buildup and crown preparation can reduce your discomfort and improve the structural integrity of your teeth.

 An NYC endodontist can perform the core buildup procedure.
 At Midtown Endodontist NYC, we address the issue quickly and efficiently, allowing you to return to your daily routine without pain.

-What Is Core Buildup Dental?
+What Is a Core Buildup?

 Core buildup is an essential step in preparing your mouth for a successful crown.
 Without it, your mouth cannot support a permanent restoration, and you will continue to have a missing tooth.
 This can lead to dental dilemmas and even distress as decay or infection attacks the remaining root with your missing tooth unprotected.
 Keep in mind, though, that a core buildup is not required for all crowns.
 Teeth with no significant structural damage can get crowns without any additional buildup.